HubGit27/naildashboard/README.md

 # Brandon Notes
 how to run application -
+Start docker container (if not setup, check below) in the env file - DATABASE_URL= "postgresql://bta:bta123@localhost:5432/nail" username, password, and

+"npm run dev"
+set up clerk and add enviornment variables to /.env.
+Create users on clerk dash

 Prisma - This application uses postgres sql, but with prisma, any sql database can be subsituted "npm install prisma"